 Years in practice: 35 years

 How do you know if someone needs an intervention?

-If a family has any concern about a loved one with a drug or alcohol problem—it may not even be that bad yet—I’ll give them a free half-hour over the phone.
+If a family has any concern about a loved one with a drug (heroin, cocaine or prescription pills) or alcohol problem—it may not even be that bad yet—I’ll give them a free half-hour over the phone.
 If you don’t need an intervention, I’ll tell you what to do.
 And if you do, I’ll tell you how to get started.

 Tell us about your approach to conducting interventions.

 I do not do shame-based, beat-‘em-up, put-‘em-down interventions.
 I believe interventions should build people up, give them hope, and inspire them. are done with kindness, grace, dignity, and respect.
 The spirit of this thing is to give people hope.

 How do you prepare families to participate in an intervention?

 I have write out a letter of why they love , why they care about them.
 More importantly, we get down to, “You’re really a good person underneath this illness.
 I want to talk to you about the good person that I know with the good heart and the good spirit.”
 We really highlight what a profound and caring person they are underneath this.
 It’s very nurturing.
 I have all family members do that, whether it’s four people or ten people.
 Every family member writes that letter.

 And then I have them write down, “Out of our love for you, because we care about you because we want the best for you, we have some worries and concerns we’d like to share.”
 It’s not a put-down.
 It’s not, “You’re a bad boy.
 Look what you did.”
 The concerns are presented in a non-judgmental manner.
 There’s no moralizing or preaching.
 It’s just: This is what I see, and this is how sad, or angry, or worried or disappointed I am about it.
 So, it’s just telling the truth, but it comes from a place of, “We’d be remiss if we didn’t share this with you because we love you so much.
 And we know you’re stuck.”